-Batman: Arkham City takes place in the Batman universe and was released in 2011 for Windows, Xbox 360 and PlayStation 3.
-The game blends fast paced action with an impressive storyline and an open world environment.
+Batman: Arkham City takes place in the Batman universe and was released in 2011 for Windows, Xbox 360 and PlayStation 3 with a remastered version for the next generation of consoles released 5 years later.
+The game blends fast paced action with an impressive Batman themed storyline and an open world environment while also serving as the second title released in the Arkham trilogy.

-- Great continuation of the Batman Arkham story arc.
+- Great continuation of the Batman Arkham story arc with returning and fresh mechanics.

-- Open world, action, stealth and even RPG elements.
+- Open world, action, stealth and even RPG elements bundled into the Batman universe.

-- Impressive game setting and story with plenty of twists.
+- Impressive game setting and story with plenty of core and side content to conquer.